OldGregg570/CST236/writeup.rst

 #.
 Click the "Teach" button
 #.
 Verify that the "Answer" text field is greyed out and uneditable
 #.
 Verify that the "Teach" and the "Correct" buttons are greyed out and unclickable

+**#0010: clickable teach button**

+*Setup*

+#.
+Start the sharpTona.exe

+*Procedure*

+#.
+Input the string "Who am I?" in the "Question" text field
+#.
+Click the "Ask" button
+#.
+Verify that "I don't know please teach me" is in the "Answer" field
+#.
+Verify that the "Teach" button is clickable

+**#0011: teach answer**

+*Setup*

+#.
+Start the sharpTona.exe

+*Procedure*

+#.
+Input the string "Who am I?" in the "Question" text field
+#.
+Click the "Ask" button
+#.
+Verify that "I don't know please teach me" is in the "Answer" field
+#.
+Replace the text with "Batman" in the "Answer" field
+#.
+Click the "Teach" button
+#.
+Verify that the "Answer" text field is greyed out and uneditable
+#.
+Verify that the "Teach" and the "Correct" buttons are greyed out and unclickable
+#.
+Input the string "Who am I?" in the "Question" text field
+#.
+Click the "Ask" button
+#.
+Verify that the "Answer" text field value is "Batman"